 Small details will make big SEO and user-friendly differences.
 The following are the best SEO practices:

-Continually tweaking your on-page SEO will help increase your ranking when done properly and with the searched in mind.
+Continually tweaking your on-page SEO helps increase your ranking when done properly and with the searcher in mind.
 Don’t neglect small tweaks that can add up to big impacts.

-There are vital tags that make up the taxonomy of the page and others that are not vital.
+There are vital tags that make up the taxonomy of the page and others that aren’t vital.
 However, when done correctly you can end up with a stellar snippet that will put you ahead of competitors.
-You should be striving to include keywords in all your header tags, but placed naturally.
+You should be striving to include keywords in all your header tags, but placed them naturally.